1

 • FDA: Block trials because paperwork had typos

-Even if 90% fail, we still get 10× more cures than today.
+Even if 90% fail, we could still get 10× more cures than today.

 “I’ll Wait and See”